john-marcello/nav-app-demo/README.md

 The site is relatively mobile responsive because `CSS Grid` and `Flexbox` were used, however at this time full responsiveness has not been implemented and there is not a mobile nav menu.
 The app is best viewed on a desktop/laptop browser.

-- Level I = The **Home** page is a simple landing page to show some basic HTML/CSS
+- Level I = The **Home** page is a simple landing page to show off some UX/UI skills utilizing HTML and CSS.

-- Level II = The **Where To Play** page has the interactive map to demostrate some basic state and tabbed browsing
+- Level II = The **Where To Play** page has the interactive map to demostrate some basic state and tabbed browsing.

 - Level III = The **Meet The Players** page is used to demonstrate conencting to a data source and manipulating data before displaying it to the UI.
 Search functionality is implemented with a debounce function and leverages some local storage and session storage for persistance.